googollee/go-socket.io/logger/README.md

 ## Debug mode

 Golang socket.io support [uber zap](https://github.com/uber-go/zap) logger by global state from package `logger`.
-This logger used in internal logic and you could use into your logic.
+This logger used in internal logic, and you could use into your logic.

 ## Default configuration from env:
 ```